-The purpose of this outcome is to develop students' ability to crtitically analyse the purpose, structure, and characteristics of creasingly complex texts.
-See reading standards for a definition of text complexity.
-Students will select and read, collaboratively and independently, a range of texts (fiction, non-fiction, drama, poetry/lyrics, visual/multimedia texts, and multi-genre study).
+The purpose of this outcome is to develop students' ability to critically analyse the purpose, structure, and characteristics of complex texts.
+Students will select and read, collaboratively, and independently, a range of texts (fiction, non-fiction, drama, poetry/lyrics, and visual/multimedia texts, and multi-genre study).
 Students may employ assistive technology to support reading.
+See reading standards for definition of text complexity.

-This outcome evolves throughout the Grades 10, 11 and 12 English language arts curriculum.
-Multi-genre study is a new component for Grade 11.
-In this component, students will evaluate one issue, theme, or question through a variety of genres (e.g., War - poetry, documentary, sculpture, novel; Love - photo, poem, essay).
-Students will make personal connections to each text they include in the multi-genre study.
+This outcome evolves from Grades 10, 11 and 12 English language arts curriculum.
+Multi-genre study is an ongoing component for Grade 12.
+In this component, students will independently select and evaluate one issue, theme, or question through a variety of genres (e.g., "Ambition" - drama, novel, essay, photo; "Human Rights" - film, novel, magazine article).
+In Grade 12, students will make textual connections among each of the texts they include in the multi-genre study.
+For instance, if a student selected the theme "addiction", they may select a variety of perspectives to demonstrate this.
+For example, a poem by a child of an addict, a book about the life of an addict, and an essay about a parent of an addict.
+Students would make textual connections between these texts to show the range of experiences with this theme.

-As students gain experience evaluating purpose, structure, and characteristic of text, they should experience more rigor and proficiency.
+As students gain experience evaluating purpose, structure, and characteristic of text, they should demonstrate more rigor and proficiency.
 As the level of understanding evolves, and the context of the outcome matures, students should demonstrate individual growth.